okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/token-inline-hook/main/index.md

 layout: Guides
 ---

-This guide provides a useable example of an Okta token inline hook.
-It uses the website [Glitch.com](https://glitch.com) to act as an external service to receive and respond to token inline hook calls.
+This guide provides an example of an Okta token inline hook.
+It uses the website [Glitch.com](https://glitch.com) as an external service to receive and respond to token inline hook calls.

 ---